itong1900/Scooter_Sharing_System_Analysis/README.md

 ### Section I will include the following:
 1. Preliminary Data Analysis
 2. Hypothesis Testing
-3. Gaussian Mixture Models of Trip Durations
+3. Expectation Maximization Algorithm with Gaussian Mixture Models on Trip Durations
 4. Causality and Experiment Design

 ### Section II will include the following: